-19. A spirit has wrapped her up in its wings, and they will be ashamed of their sacrifices.
+19. A spirit has wrapped her up in its wings, but they shall be ashamed of their sacrifices.

 3. I know Ephraim, and Israel is not hidden from me.
 Truly now, Ephraim, you have committed fornication.
 Israel is defiled.

-4. Their deeds will not allow them to return to their God, for the spirit of whoredom is within them, and they do not know Jehovah.
+4. Their deeds will not allow them to return to their God, for the spirit of whoredom is within them, and they do not know the

 5. The pride of Israel testifies on his face, and Israel and Ephraim are tripped up by their iniquity; Judah also stumbles with them.

 ¶8.
-Blow a horn in Gibeah, the trumpet in Ramah.
-Cry out at Beth-aven, “After you, O Benjamin!”
+Let them blow a shofar in Gibeah, a trumpet in Ramah!
+Let them cry out at Beth-aven, “After you, O Benjamin!”

-9. Ephraim will be a ruin in the day of punishment; among the tribes of Israel have I declared what is sure.
+9. Ephraim shall be a ruin in the day of punishment.
+Among the tribes of Israel have I made known what is assured.